ArnavS11/CNN-in-Scala/README.md

-# CS-F301 assignment
+# Convolutional Neural Network in Scala
+### CS F301: Principles of Programming Languages course assignment

 *Implementing a convolutional neural network following functional programming paradgim in Scala.*

 This repository contains the problem statement and my solution to it.
-This was an assignment for the course on 'Principles of Programming Languages' at BITS Pilani.
+This was an assignment for the  BITS Pilani curriculum course CS F301: 'Principles of Programming Languages'.

 The instructions to compile and run the code have been provided in the pdf.